Unwrapped Wonton Soup is a quick shortcut for a favorite soup recipe!

 Tiny meatballs made from ground pork (or chicken or shrimp) are simmered in a flavorful ginger-sesame broth.

-Making wonton flavored meatballs saves on prep time but truly tastes as good as good as the original!
-The wonton meatballs can be made ahead of time and frozen and then tossed right into the broth to defrost and cook!
+Making ginger and onion pork meatballs is quick and flavor packed!
+The meatballs can be made ahead of time and frozen and then tossed right into the broth to thaw and cook!

 Ingredients